 The mold is formed by laminating pre-preg carbon fiber onto the pattern and curing the resin.

 Plyable takes your component CAD model and tools are designed.

 Epoxy tooling board patterns are manufactured to the correct geometry on a 5-axis CNC mill.

-The pre-preg composite material is laminated by hand in layers on the pattern until the desired thickness/strength of mould is achieved.
+The pre-preg composite material is laminated by hand in layers on the pattern until the desired thickness/strength of mold is achieved.

 The laminate stack in cured under pressure in an autoclave.
-The assembled mould is then cured a second time to harden to the required service temperature (Tg).
+The assembled mold is then cured a second time to harden to the required service temperature (Tg).